salahadawi/mario-AI/README.md

 * Move right and press A and B

 A button jumps, B button makes Mario run instead of walk.

+For this algorithm, each action has an equal probability of being chosen.
+Before an agents run starts, a list of moves it will perform is built.
+For generation 0, this list will contain random actions.
+For following generations, the list will contain a slightly mutated version of a previous agents moves.

 <h2 align="center">Optimizations</h2>
 To speed up the learning process, several optimizations were made.